Sydney isn’t the capital of Australia!

 Sydney is not the capital of Australia!
 What is this… Canberra?

-Australia is one of those funny countries with a capital city that is not very well known or densely populated.
+Australia is one of those countries with a capital city that isn’t very well known or densely populated.
 Other examples of countries like this include Brazil with its capital Brasilia, Turkey with Ankara, and Switzerland with its capital city Bern.
-Foreigners often debate between Sydney, News South Wales (NSW) and Melbourne, Victoria (VIC) when asked what the capital of Australia is, but the correct answer is actually Canberra, Australian Capital Territory (ACT).
+Foreigners often debate between Sydney and Melbourne when asked what the capital of Australia is, but the correct answer is actually Canberra, ACT.

 Why is Canberra the Capital of Australia?

 Canberra in Australia Capital Territory is a small city of around 450,000 people that sits between Sydney and Melbourne.
 The site was chosen as the location for Australia’s capital in 1908 as a compromise between the two aforementioned cities.
 The city was planned out in entirety before being built.
 Because of this, Canberra is an immaculate city with many tree-lined boulevards, wide roads, lush green parklands, and many nature reserves.